Read Me: 5 Books that changed my life

 But the hardest part to read was the bit about Hassan finding the kite after he made a run for it.
 That will stay with me forever, because that was the measure of a true friend and I feel like Amir should have done more.

 Image Credit: TheRawStraw

-The whole book had me feeling like there’s so much that Amir owed Hassan.
-Without giving too much away, the ending doesn’t really give you the promise of a happily ever after.
-This is both comforting, because Amir deserves to atone, and frustrating because happy endings are awesome!
+The whole book had me feeling like there’s so much that Amir owed Hassan and without giving too much away, the ending doesn’t really give you the promise of a happily ever after, which is both comforting, because Amir deserves to atone, and frustrating because happy endings are awesome!